-We also keep you well-informed so that you know when carriers no longer offer private coverage in the state, such as Cigna, Medical Mutual and Aetna.
-While we don't expect any more exits of major carriers, it still could happen since tighter guidelines must be met each year.
+We also keep you well-informed so that you know when carriers no longer offer private coverage in the state, such as Medical Mutual and Aetna.
+While we don't expect additional exits of major carriers, it still could happen since tighter guidelines must be met each year.

 Catastrophic or High-Deductible Options